rfdrake/dhcp_lease_querier/README.md

+# dhcpleasequery

-# dhcpleasequery - an HTTP daemon that sends a LEASEQUERY request to a DHCP server and formats the reply as JSON object
+**HTTP daemon that sends a LEASEQUERY request to a DHCP server and formats the reply as JSON object**

 This server will only talk to one DHCP server and it blocks waiting for a response.
 I wanted to support querying multiple servers but decided you could